Brazil Tax Reform 2026: What Changes on Invoices AP Teams Receive

 How Brazil's Reforma Tributária changes invoices AP teams receive.
-New IBS/CBS tax fields, the split payment mechanism, and a year-by-year action plan for 2026-2033.
+New IBS/CBS tax fields, split payment mechanism, and action plan for 2026-2033.

 Brazil's Reforma Tributária replaces five consumption taxes (ICMS, ISS, PIS, COFINS, IPI) with three new ones: IBS (Imposto sobre Bens e Serviços), CBS (Contribuição sobre Bens e Serviços), and IS (Imposto Seletivo) over a seven-year transition from 2026 to 2033.
 During that entire period, every Brazilian invoice will carry both legacy and new tax fields simultaneously.
 For AP teams, this means updating data extraction templates, building dual-validation logic to reconcile old and new tax line items, and preparing for a split payment mechanism that will automatically route tax portions to the government at the point of transaction.